JetLennit/hlalauncher/README.md

 Q\: I get a JNI error when I try to run the program

-A\: I'm pretty sure that's on java's end.
-Try [this](https://stackoverflow.com/a/57796364) link to fix it.
+A\: I'm pretty sure that's on Java's end.
+Update Java to 12 or greater or try [this](https://stackoverflow.com/a/57796364) link to fix it.

 ---